NOTE: PLEASE SEE OUR COMMUNITY CRITERIA TAB BELOW TO SCORE YOUR POINTS. THERE IS A MINIMUM SCORE REQUIRED TO BE ELIGIBLE.

 - To apply to the West Kootenay RNIP, submit a complete application using Step #4 under the Applicants tab.
 Be sure to to follow Steps 1-3 under Applicants tab before submitting.

-NEW PUBLIC POLICY ANNOUCED ABOUT WORK EXPERIENCE: this public policy will allow candidates to meet the work experience requirement where they have accumulated one full year of work experience in the three years preceding their application for permanent residence, regardless of whether this work experience was continuous or not.
+NEW PUBLIC POLICY ANNOUNCED ABOUT WORK EXPERIENCE DECEMBER 2020: this public policy will allow candidates to meet the work experience requirement where they have accumulated one full year of work experience in the three years preceding their application for permanent residence, regardless of whether this work experience was continuous or not.
 Required total hours are 1560 and cannot be accumulated in less than 1 year.

 To administer the pilot and ensure that the job offers from local employers are genuine for the purposes of the Pilot, the employer making the offer of employment must: